DcentWallet/dcent-web-connector/doc/index.md

 - This fuction for :

   - COSMOS(ATOM)
-  - CZONE
+  - COREUM(CORE)
 - Parameters :

   - unsignedTx: unsigned hexadecimal tx [Cosmos Docs](https://github.com/cosmostation/cosmosjs)
   - path: key path, wallet sign with that private key with a given key path (BIP32 ex) "m/44'/118'/0'/0/0").
   - fee: fee, It is fee that wallet displays on the screen.
   - symbol: symbol, It is a symbol that the wallet displays on the screen.
-  - decimals: cosmos or czone's decimals.
+  - decimals: cosmos or coreum's decimals.
 - Requirements:

   - `D'CENT Bridge` version 1.5.0 or higher is required.
   - D'CENT Biometric Wallet version 2.21.0 or higher is required.
-  - czone: 2.25.0 or higher is required.
+    - COREUM: 2.25.0 or higher is required.
 - Useage:

   ```js